 - Causing an injury to a newborn or its mother during pregnancy or delivery, as a result of a failure to control blood loss or monitor oxygen levels;

 - Misdiagnosing an illness due to a failure to conduct a thorough examination or to order appropriate tests, scans, and biopsies; and

 - Making a medication error by failing to take a patient’s history, improperly entering patient information when ordering prescriptions, or failing to warn of a medication’s side effects.

 It’s important to note that even when a medical professional does commit medical malpractice, an injured party cannot recover compensation for those actions unless he or she files a claim within two years of the date that the injury occurred, or the date that he or she should have known about the error.

 Call a St. Petersburg Medical Malpractice Lawyer Today

-To ensure that you file your own medical malpractice claim correctly and on time, please contact one of our dedicated St. Petersburg medical malpractice lawyers at Masterson, Hoag & Smith, P.A. by calling 727-325-2696 for a free case review.
+To ensure that you file your own medical malpractice claim correctly and on time, please contact one of our dedicated St. Petersburg medical malpractice lawyer at Masterson & Hoag, P.A. by calling 727-325-2696 for a free case review.